CODEPhylo/phylospec/docs/language.md

 > [!NOTE]
 > Open questions:
 >
-> Subtyping combined with generics raises the question of [covariance](https://web.archive.org/web/20150905085310/http://blogs.msdn.com/b/ericlippert/archive/2009/11/30/what-s-the-difference-between-covariance-and-assignment-compatibility.aspx): if `A` extends `B`, does `T<A>` extend `T<B>`?
+> - Subtyping combined with generics raises the question of [covariance](https://web.archive.org/web/20150905085310/http://blogs.msdn.com/b/ericlippert/archive/2009/11/30/what-s-the-difference-between-covariance-and-assignment-compatibility.aspx): if `A` extends `B`, does `T<A>` extend `T<B>`?
+I think yes, but a more careful argument will follow.

 ### 2.3.
 Function Calls